A Communication-Efficient Distributed Gradient Clipping Algorithm for Training Deep Neural Networks: Experiments

 \section{Experiments}

 We conduct extensive experiments to validate the merits of our algorithm on various tasks (e.g., image classification, language modeling).
-In the main text below, we consider the i.i.d. setting where each machine has the same data distribution to verify our theoretical results.
-Nevertheless, in Appendix~\ref{sec:more_exp}, we also test our algorithm in the general FL setting (e.g., partial participation of machines), ablation study on small/large batch-sizes, and other experiments, etc.
+In the main text below, we consider the homogeneous data setting where each machine has the same data distribution and every machine participate the communication at each round.
+In the Appendix~\ref{sec:more_exp}, we also test our algorithm in the general federated learning setting (e.g., partial participation of machines), ablation study on small/large batch-sizes, and other experiments, etc.

 We conduct each experiment in two nodes with 4 Nvidia-V100 GPUs on each node.
 In our experiments, one ``machine'' corresponds to one GPU, and we use the word ``GPU'' and ``machine'' in this section interchangeably.
-We compared our algorithm with the baseline across three deep learning benchmarks: CIFAR-10 image classification with ResNet, Penn Treebank language modeling with LSTM, and Wikitext-2 language modeling with LSTM.
+We compared our algorithm with the baseline across three deep learning benchmarks: CIFAR-10 image classification with ResNet, Penn Treebank language modeling with LSTM, and Wikitext-2 language modeling with LSTM, and ImageNet classification with ResNet.
 All algorithms and the training framework are implemented in Pytorch 1.4.
-Due to limited computational resources, we choose same hyperparameters like the clipping thresholds according to the best-tuned baselines unless otherwise specified.
+Due to limited computational resources, for our algorithms, we choose same hyperparameters like the clipping thresholds according to the best-tuned baselines unless otherwise specified.

-We compare our algorithm of different $I$ with the baseline, which is the naive parallel version of the algorithm in~\citet{zhang2020improved}.
+We compare our algorithm of different $I$ with the baseline, which is the naive parallel version of the algorithm in~\cite{zhang2020improved}.
 We want to re-emphasize that the difference is that the baseline algorithm needs to average the model weights and local gradients at every iteration while ours only requires averaging the model weights after every $I$ iterations.
 We find that our algorithm with a range of values of $I$ can match the results of the baseline in terms of epochs on different models and data.
 This immediately suggests that our algorithm will gain substantial speedup in terms of the wall clock time, which is also supported by our experiments.